 - The clerk of court: PO Box 1474, Parkersburg, West Virginia 26102

-While all three agencies are adept at handling request for arrest warrant related information, each of these departments has its own specialty when it comes to responding to such inquires.
-For instance, the office of the sheriff is unarguably the best option for crime related data including generic stuff like a most wanted list.
+While all three agencies are adept at handling requests for arrest warrant-related information, each department has its own specialty when responding to such inquiries.
+For instance, the sheriff’s office is unarguably the best option for crime-related data, including generic stuff like a most wanted list.

-In contrast, the office of the clerk of court which is home to the court dockets database is the right place for a combined criminal and civil inquiry.
-Not the one to be left behind, the office of the magistrate can furnish information on the issue of all legal provisions including bench warrants, search orders and active warrants for arrests.
+In contrast, the court’s office clerk, which is home to the court dockets database, is the right place for a combined criminal and civil inquiry.
+Not the one to be left behind, the magistrate’s office can furnish information on the issue of all legal provisions, including bench warrants, search orders, and active warrants for arrests.

-Although 10,000 criminal cases per year is not the lowest annual crime average, Wood County seems to be a safe place when compared to some other geographical divisions of WV.
-However, this may not be the case for too long given the 30% rise in incidents of violent crime and the growth of over 20% in reported crime.
+Although 10,000 criminal cases per year are not the lowest annual crime average, Wood County seems to be a safe place compared to some other WV geographical divisions.
+However, this may not be the case for too long, given the 30% rise in violent crime incidents and the growth of over 20% in reported crime.